Gulal: From natural to chemical

-Recent production from natural sources
+Chemicals in Holi colours can lead to many harmful effects on health like skin issues, eye and respiratory problems.

+Natural dyes

-Recently, the various harmful effects and concerns for the environment (synthetic powders caused temporary wastewater pollution, too) generated awareness and encouraged people to celebrate an eco-friendly Holi.
-For the preparation of Herbal Gulal, a variety of safe dyes can be used, such as turmeric (Curcuma longa), Indigo (Indigofera) or annatto (Bixa orellana), which are all ingredients easily available on the market at moderate prices.
+The harmful effects and environmental concerns have led to alternative preparation of herbal gulal, using turmeric (Curcuma longa), indigo (Indigofera) or annatto (Bixa orellana) etc.

-In the new natural processes to make Herbal Gulal, no salts of any heavy metal have been used and the combination of ingredients provides a powder having soft and supple touch with good sticking capacities to skin.
-The production profile of dry colour composition is eco-friendly as no toxic ingredients are released under the preparation.
-In this way, it has been possible to replace synthetic colours with natural ones.
-Herbal Gulal can be manufactured at higher scale and people who were concerned about synthetic powders can now enjoy rituals without restrictions.

 Uses

 Religious and cultural uses

 Gulal powder has always had an important role in Hindu culture and has always been used for religious purposes.

 Besides Holi festival, the use of coloured powders appears in other ceremonies, such as funerals.
 In this case, in some populations, a particular ritual occurs when the deceased is a married man.
 The widow puts on all the ornaments she possesses and takes leave of her husband adorning him with all her jewels.
 Holding a small brass plate with colored powders, she lets the men participating in the ceremony paint the face of the deceased.
 This ritual is associated with the one of marriage, in which the bridegroom and the bride anoint themselves with coloured powders for four days before the wedding.
 This ointment, indeed, is meant to prepare their bodies for conjugal life.
-Beyond the religious sphere, the consumption of Gulal powder is spread for different uses.
+Beyond the religious sphere, the consumption of gulal powder is spread for different uses.

-Scientific uses

-One interesting use of this powder has been developed in the field of latent fingerprints.
-A study by Punjabi University of Patiala shows that the application of Gulal or food colours to latent fingerprints can give clear results.
-During this study, a few grams of dry colours were taken and sprinkled over different surfaces, such as normal paper, on top of CDs, over aluminium foil and aluminium sheets.
-It was concluded that commonly and easily available agents are a useful substitute for the decipherment of latent prints.